LiamJCates/Programming-Notes/C++/Types&Values/PointersAndReferences.md

 from the middle.
 The computer uses this stack to keep track of all your function calls.

 Every position in memory has a number associated with it.

-When your application starts, the computer sets aside a large chunk of memory and then works closely with the microprocessor itself to assign a bunch of numbers to the memory.
-Your application’s variables and your application’s code go in this memory.
-And consider this: If your application sits in memory, each function sits in a particular place in memory, a place with a number or an address associated with it.
-In other words, each function has an address.
+When your application starts, the computer sets aside a large chunk of memory and then works closely with the microprocessor to assign bits to the memory.
+These bits are your application’s variables and code.

-Each function and each variable in your application has a place where it resides in memory.
-That place has a number associated with it.
+As your application sits in memory, each function and each variable in your application has a place where it resides in memory.
+That place has a number associated with it, called an address.
 Therefore, each function and each variable has an address.

 The stack where the computer keeps track of the function calls is just a bunch of memory, too.
 What the computer considers the top of the stack is really the next position in memory.
 And the way the computer puts a function on the stack is by putting on the stack the address of where the computer left off in the preceding function.

 When the computer calls one of your functions, it not only saves the address of the return location on the stack but also reserves some space on the stack for your local variables.

 This means that your variables can live in two places:
 ✦ Heap: The heap is a common area in memory where you can store global variables.